Specialism

 Meanwhile, the decision from the council granting permission will contain conditions.
 These might specify some particular issues that need to be addressed in the reserved matters.
 One example is the percentage and type of affordable housing that needs to be included in the scheme.

-Equally, though, the local planning authority might have missed its chance to restrict some aspects of the scheme.
+It's worth noting that case law has established clear boundaries here.
 If the council didn’t put a condition in place about the affordable housing mix, case history has established that it can’t reject your reserved matters application because it doesn’t feel that there is enough affordable housing.

 On the government’s list of the ‘Behaviour that may lead to an award of costs’ against councils during planning appeals, you’ll find:

-• refusing to approve reserved matters when the objections relate to issues that should already have been considered at the outline stage
+• Refusing to approve reserved matters when the objections relate to issues that should already have been considered at the outline stage

 That’s why it’s worth having good planning advice so you know exactly what the council can and can’t legitimately object to in your reserved matters application.